TheOdinProject/curriculum/ruby_programming/basic_ruby/debugging.md

 ### Debugging with Pry-byebug
 [Pry](https://github.com/pry/pry) is a Ruby gem that provides you with an interactive [REPL](https://www.rubyguides.com/2018/12/what-is-a-repl-in-ruby/) while your program is running.
 The REPL provided by Pry is very similar to IRB but has added functionality.
 The recommended Ruby gem for debugging is [Pry-byebug](https://github.com/deivid-rodriguez/pry-byebug) and it includes Pry as a dependency.
 Pry-byebug adds step-by-step debugging and stack navigation.

-To use Pry-byebug, you'll first need to install it in your terminal by running `gem install pry-byebug`.
+To use Pry-byebug, you'll first need to install it in your terminal by running `$gem install pry-byebug`.
 You can then make it available in your program by requiring it at the top of your file with `require 'pry'`.
 Finally, to use Pry-byebug, you just need to call `binding.pry` at any point in your program.

 To follow along with these examples save the code into a Ruby file (e.g., `script.rb`) and then run the file in your terminal (e.g., `ruby script.rb`)